SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/edit-email-signature.md

 3. In the dialog, select either the **Email signature** tab or the **Request signature** tab.

-4. Click ![icon][img2] to open the text editor toolbar.
+4. Click <i class="ph ph-text-a-underline" aria-label="Show/hide toolbar"></i> to open the text editor toolbar.
 Here you have various options for editing text and adding additional content.

     ![Edit personal email signature -screenshot][img1]